Rosgvardia Academic Song and Dance Ensemble: Julia Migenes

-During the French issue, 300 choirs for Christmas was broadcast on 25 December 2012, on the French channel TF1, the American soprano Julia Migenes performed with Vincent Niclo and the Red Army Choir the title "Libiamo" from Verdi's La traviata on the album Opera Rouge.
+During the French issue, 300 choirs for Christmas was broadcast on 25 December 2012, on the French channel TF1, the American soprano Julia Migenes performed with Vincent Niclo and the MVD Ensemble the title "Libiamo" from Verdi's La traviata on the album Opera Rouge.

 Celine Dion

 For the release of her new album, Celine Dion broadcast a show on 24 November 2012 on French TV, where she performed her biggest hits with un guests.
 On this occasion Ensemble MVD and Vincent Niclo interpreted "All by Myself" near her.
 She invited Niclo to open the seven concerts that she gives in Paris and Anvers in November and December 2013.